 Please note that the soils listed in this section of the description may not be all inclusive.
 There may be additional soils that fit the site's concepts.
 Additionally, the soils that provisionally form the concepts of this site may occur elsewhere, either within or outside of the MLRA and may or "may not" have the same geomorphic characteristics or support similar vegetation.
 Some soil map units and soil series included in this "provisional" ecological site were used as a "best fit" for a particular soil - landform catena during a specific era of soil mapping, regardless of the origin of parent material or the location of MLRA boundaries.
-Therefore, the listed soils may not be typical for MLRA 134 or a specific location, and the associated soil map units may warrant further investigation in a joint ecological site were inventory - soil survey project.
+Therefore, the listed soils may not be typical for MLRA 134 or a specific location, and the associated soil map units may warrant further investigation in a joint ecological site inventory - soil survey project.
 When utilizing this provisional description, the user is encouraged to verify that the area of interest meets the appropriate ecological site concepts by reviewing the soils, landform, vegetation, and physical location.
 If the site concepts do not match the attributes of the area of interest, please review the Similar or Associated Sites listed in the Supporting Information section of this description to determine if another site may be a better fit for your area of interest.

-The soils of this site are very deep, well drained to moderately well drained that formed in silty or loamy alluvium.
-These level to nearly level soils are on flood plains and along streams of varying sizes.
-They are subject to flooding during winter and early in spring, have slow runoff, and are moderately permeable.
-Flood duration ranges from brief to very long depending on stream and drainage basin size and flood event.
-In floodplain environments, slopes range from 0 to 2 percent but may extend slightly higher to approximately 5 percent on natural levees.
+This site is characterized by very deep, somewhat poorly drained soils that formed in silty or loamy alluvium.
+These level to nearly level soils are typically on wide floodplains but also occur on wetter positions of narrow, stream floodplains.
+The site is subject to flooding during winter to early spring.
+Flood duration ranges from brief to very long depending on stream and drainage basin size and flood magnitude.
+The seasonal high water table ranges from 1 to 2 feet of the surface during periods of high rainfall.
 Soil reactions generally range from strongly acid to very strongly acid.

-Principal soils associated with this site formed in silty alluvium, and they include Ariel (Coarse-silty, mixed, active, thermic Fluventic Dystrudepts), Cascilla (Fine-silty, mixed, active, thermic Fluventic Dystrudepts), Collins (Coarse-silty, mixed, active, acid, thermic Aquic Udifluvents), Leverett (Coarse-silty, mixed, active, thermic Haplic Glossudalfs), Oaklimeter (Coarse-silty, mixed, active, thermic Fluvaquentic Dystrudepts), and Vicksburg (Coarse-silty, mixed, active, acid, thermic Typic Udifluvents) series.
-Ariel soils are well drained, course-silty, and have a cambic horizon and a buried genetic horizon.
-Cascilla soils are well drained and are fine-silty in the 10- to 40-inch particle-size control section.
-Collins soils are moderately well drained, and the 10- to 40-inch control section has from 5 to 18 percent clay.
-Sand content is as much as 30 percent but less than 15 percent is coarser than very fine sand for Collins soils.
-Leverett soils are well drained and have an argillic horizon in addition to glossic (tongues of albic material in the argillic horizon) and haplic features (tongues of albic material extending through the upper 20 inches of the argillic horizon).
-Oaklimeter soils are moderately well drained and have bedding planes that occur from approximately 7 to 44 inches (C1, C2 horizons).
-Vicksburg soils do not have fragments of diagnostic horizons below the Ap horizon and is structureless.
+Principal soils associated with this site formed in silty alluvium, and they include the Arkabutla (Fine-silty, mixed, active, acid, thermic Fluventic Endoaquepts), Chenneby (Fine-silty, mixed, active, thermic Fluvaquentic Dystrudepts), Falaya (Coarse-silty, mixed, active, acid, thermic Aeric Fluvaquents), Gillsburg (Coarse-silty, mixed, active, acid, thermic Aeric Fluvaquents), and Tippo (Coarse-silty, mixed, active, thermic Aquic Glossudalfs) series.
+Arkabutla soils contain 20 to 35 percent clay in the 10- to 40-inch control section, and have iron depletions in shades of gray immediately below the Ap.
+Unlike Arkabutla, Chenneby soils do not have iron depletions in shades of gray immediately below the A horizon.
+Falaya and Gillsburg soils have 10 to 18 percent clay in the 10- to 40-inch control section.
+Gillsburg soils have more than 10 percent sand in the control section and Falaya has less than 10 percent sand.
+Tippo soils have an argillic horizon in addition to glossic (tongues of albic material in the argillic horizon) and aquic features (mottles having chroma of 2 or less in the upper 10 inches of the argillic horizon, the zone from approximately 6 to 20 inches, Bt1 and Bt2).